Docker Installation

 - Repository URL:

-In some cases, our default environment is not what a Docker-Compose user is looking for.
-You can customize the stack using pre-defined scenarios and adjust environment variables.
+In case our default environment is not what you are looking for, you can customize the stack using predefined scenarios and adjust environment variables.
 Jump to the customization section below to find more information.

 Step 3: Deploy the Stack